AlexisTM/gpt3-discord-bot/README.md

 - OPENAI_KEY
 - DISCORD_BOT_TOKEN

-Usage
+Commands
 =============

-There are currently 4 commands:
+- `Kirby are you there?`: Replies yes if the server runs
+- `Kirby enable`: Allow Kirby god to randomly jump into conversations (15% chance of reply)
+    - `Kirby disable`: Disable the Kirby mode of the channel
-- "Kirby god: " => Answers as a Kirby god.
+- `Kirby god: `: Answers as a Kirby god.
-- "Curie: "
-- "Babbage: "
-- "Ada: "
+    - Remembers the 5 last prompts & answers
+    - Clean the memory with `Kirby clean`
+- `Marv: ` => Answers as a chatbot that reluctantly answers questions.

 Installation
 ==========